You may be at increased risk for colorectal cancer.

 Individuals with symptoms such as change in bowel movements or blood in stool should contact their physician right away.
 These recommendations are only a guide; you should discuss with your primary care provider which option is best for you.

 To schedule an appointment at the campus closest to you call (386) 267-6439 or complete the registration form below and someone from our hospital team will contact you within 48 hours to schedule your appointment.
 Florida Hospital would like to be your partner in health.
-For a physician referral list, follow the link to see the list of physicians in our area.
+If you do not have a primary care physician, visit Florida Hospital HealthCare Partners to find one near you.
 Thank you for being proactive about your health.